-At the end of the Company's last financial year, DPM employed directly, or through its Subsidiaries, 2,176 employees.
+At the end of the Company's last financial year, DPM employed directly, or through its Subsidiaries, 1,560 employees.

 The Company has entered into a collective agreement with its employees in Bulgaria, for Chelopech and Ada Tepe, that is in effect until July 2025.
-Tsumeb entered into a collective agreement with its employees as of July 2023 which is in effect until February 2025.
 Labour relations remain stable while the Company commences negotiations for a new collective agreement.